kabircse/sage/docs.md

         2. dd()

 **10. Form**
-    There are most common form field creation.
+    There are the most common form field creation.

-  ##### #Form input:  form_input('field_name','field_type','value','custom_attributes')
+  ##### # Form input:

+    form_input('field_name','field_type','value','custom_attributes')
-  1. First parameter is the name of the field.
+  1. The first parameter is the name of the field.
-  2. Second parameter is the type of input field(text,email etc ..)
+  2. The second parameter is the type of input field(text,email etc .)
-  3. Third parameter is the value, you can use to retrieve the previous value using old() functions
+  3. The third parameter is the value, you can use to retrieve the previous value using old() functions
-  4. Fourth parameter is the other attributes as string
+  4. The fourth parameter is the other attributes as string

          echo form_input('name','text',old($inputs,'name'),'class="form-control form-control-sm" id="name" placeholder="Type name" required');

-  ###### #Form Textarea:  form_textarea('field_name','value','custom_attributes')
+  ###### # Form Textarea:

+    form_textarea('field_name','value','custom_attributes')
-  1. First parameter is the name of the field.
+  1. The first parameter is the name of the field.
-  2. Third parameter is the value, you can use to retrieve the previous value using old($inputs,'name') functions, for showing previous value you have to add with parameter to route(). see route section.
+  2. The third parameter is the value, you can use to retrieve the previous value using old($inputs,'name') functions, for showing previous value you have to add with a parameter to route(). see route section.
-  3. Fourth parameter is the other attributes as string
+  3. The fourth parameter is the other attributes as string

     echo form_textarea('Description',null,$attribute='class="form-control" rows="2" placeholder="Type Descriptions" id="Description"');

-###### #Form Select:  form_select('field_name','items_array','selected_item','custom_attributes')
+###### # Form Select:

+    form_select('field_name','items_array','selected_item','custom_attributes')
-  1. First parameter is the name of the field.
+  1. The first parameter is the name of the field.
-  2. Second parameter is the values of items in array
+  2. The second parameter is the values of items in array
-  3. Third paramter is the selected items value
+  3. The third parameter is the selected items value
-  3. Fourth parameter is the other attributes as string
+  3. The fourth parameter is the other attributes as string

         echo form_select('SelectId[]',$select_array,null,'class="input-sm p-1 selectId"');